The written State Examinations will begin on Wednesday 3rd June 2015.

 What happens next?

 The Organising Superintendent appointed by the Commission to your school will assign you to a viewing sessions.
-The viewing sessions for the 2014 examinations are as follows:
+The viewing sessions for the 2015 examinations will take place on Monday 28th and Tuesday 29th of August 2015.
+Check back here for times closer to the date.

 Leaving Cert Appeals